ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 The main steps of this lab are:
 1. deploy the Bluecompute application
 2. configure Cloud Object Storage for backups
-3. do a backup of the inventory MySQL database to Cloud Object Storage
+3. do a backup of the inventory database to Cloud Object Storage
 4. simulate a problem with MySQL data
 5. restore the MySQL data from Cloud Object Storage
 6. verify that the database data is correctly restored